May 21, 1917– Raymond Burr:

 “I am an unmarried man, as opposed to a single man.
 A bachelor, according to the dictionary, is a man who has never been married.
 An unmarried man is not married at the moment.
 Many of these terms have fallen into disuse.
 It’s a good thing I am not married because I’m working eighteen hours a day and sometimes don’t come home from the studio at all.”

 Burr was in nearly every scene of all 271 episodes of Perry Mason.
 He had to memorize more than 15 pages of dialogue every day.
 The courtroom scenes were especially tough to shoot.
 He usually slept about four hours a night at the studio during the week, getting up just before daybreak to go over that day’s lines.
 A cute young actor, Paul Kennedy, stayed with him, working as his “dialogue director”.
-Perry Mason became very popular with viewers and CBS went to great lengths to make their star happy, giving him a furnished three-room bungalow on the lot, complete with all the amenities, including Kennedy and a “personal secretary”, Bill Swann, a former concert singer.
+Perry Mason was so popular with viewers that CBS went to great lengths to make their star happy, giving him a furnished three-room bungalow on the lot, complete with all the amenities, including Kennedy and a “personal secretary”, Bill Swann, a former concert singer.
 Burr:

 “Let’s just say that the part isn’t conducive to leisurely living the way I once knew it.
 I only hope that I can regain my own identity, once I decide that Perry Mason and myself have come to the parting of the road.
 Perry Mason has become a career for me.
 All I know is that I work, eat and sleep Perry Mason.
 It’s a lucky thing I’m not married now.
 No woman would understand my work schedule.”